bla260/ad2usb/README.md

 A more complete list is available from NuTech on their website.
 While the NuTech AlarmDecoder AD2* interface also supports alarm panels sold by DSC, this plugin is not tested with those panels.
 Users with DSC panels should look at the DSC Alarm plugin.

 **Requirement Notes** :
 1. Requires AlarmDecoder firmware version 2.2a.8.8 (requires Plugin version 3.2.0 and above) or 2.2a.6 (works with any Plugin version).
-For firmware version 2.2a.8.8 there are some temporary limitations on what Trigger Events can be processed by the Plugin as of Plugin version 3.2.0 (see the Trigger Events section of this README).
+For firmware version 2.2a.8.8 there are some temporary limitations on what Trigger Events can be processed by the Plugin.
+The Trigger Events section of this README identifies which events and which versions of the plugin can process these types of events.
 The Plugin may not start or run with any other firmware version besides the two listed above.
 2. While the panels listed should work, the developer testing for each release is limited to only on a VISTA-20P.
 Leverage the [Indigo ad2usb User Forum](https://forums.indigodomo.com/viewtopic.php?f=22&t=7584) to ask other users about their experience with your specific alarm panel model.
 Since I can test any panel message, I may ask in the Support Forum for parts of your panel message log to test.
 3. Works only in the plugin's basic mode